djmb/rails/activejob/README.md

 This works with any class that mixes in GlobalID::Identification, which by default has been mixed into Active Record classes.

+## Continuations

+Continuations allow jobs to be interrupted and resumed.
+You can find out more at [ActiveJob::Continuation].

 ## Supported queuing systems